fafalone/WinDevLib/README.md

 Converts a pointer to an LPWSTR/LPCWSTR/PWSTR/etc to an instrinsic `String` (BSTR)

 `Public Function WCHARtoSTR(aCh() As Integer) As String`\
-Converts an Integer arrat of WCHARs to a tB String (BSTR).
+Converts an Integer array of WCHARs to a tB String (BSTR).

 `Public Function UtfToANSI(sIn As String) As String`\
 Converts a Unicode string to ANSI.
 This function is `[ConstantFoldable]` -- it can be used to create strings resolved at compile time and stored as constants; this technique was developed to use ANSI strings in kernel mode, where the APIs that handle a normal `String` cannot be used.